isomerpages/mlaw-lab/index.md

 title: 'Legal Aid Bureau'
 permalink: /
 notification: >
-  Temporary Office Closure <br>
-As part of COVID-19 Safe Management Measures, the Ministry of Law Services Centre will be closed for deep cleaning from 12 Oct 2021 to 13 Oct 2021. <br>
-We will resume services on 14 Oct 2021. <br>
+As part of COVID-19 Safe Management Measures, the Ministry of Law Services Centre will be closed for deep cleaning from 12 Oct 2021 to 13 Oct 2021.
+We will resume services on 14 Oct 2021.
-If you need a helper to assist you to access our e-services, please return when the MinLaw Services Centre is re-opened on 14 Oct 2021. <br>
+If you need a helper to assist you to access our e-services, please return when the MinLaw Services Centre is re-opened on 14 Oct 2021.
-For submission of documents, please proceed to the mailroom on Level 6. <br>
+For submission of documents, please proceed to the mailroom on Level 6.
-For all other enquiries, please contact us at 1800 2255 529 or via our online enquiry form at https://go.gov.sg/contactminlaw <br>
-We apologise for any inconvenience caused. <br>
+We apologise for any inconvenience caused.
 In view of the COV-19 situation, please use our e-services to minimize unnecessary visits to the Ministry of Law Services Centre.
-If you are an existing applicant, you can send us an <a href="https://eservices.mlaw.gov.sg/enquiry/">online enquiry</a>, make payments and upload your documents online at our <a href="https://eservices.mlaw.gov.sg/labesvc/">Portal</a>.<br>
+For all other enquiries, please contact us at 1800 2255 529 or via our online enquiry form at <a href="https://eservices.mlaw.gov.sg/enquiry/">online enquiry</a>.
+If you are an existing applicant, you can make payments and upload your documents online at our <a href="https://eservices.mlaw.gov.sg/labesvc/">Portal</a>.<br>
 sections:
   - hero:
       title: 'LEGAL AID BUREAU'